 Does this job exist?
 Yes, it does.
 There are a lot of caretaker jobs out there, and not all of them are private islands.
-But it can be ski resorts, large estate or other private areas.
-Australia was looking for a private island caretaker as part of their marketing strategy.
+But it can be ski resorts, large estates or other private areas.
+Australia was looking for a private island caretaker as part of its marketing strategy.
 But other agencies are looking for caretakers to manage, maintain, and keep private properties clean.

-Where to apply: Check out job search engines as Indeed, stay updated from different Tourism Boards of various countries or check out jobs at Pavilion Agency.
+Where to apply: Check out job search engines such as Indeed, stay updated on different Tourism Boards of various countries or check out jobs at Pavilion Agency.

 Salary: Between $15 – 30 per hour

 Skills: Differs per job from social media and marketing skills to promote tourism to skills for doing maintenance, cleaning, or managing a property.

 Disney is all about bringing joy and happiness to people’s lives.
 And if that environment is something you love working in and maybe also live close to a Disney park then working for Disney is something you can consider in retirement.

 There are different jobs at Disney from a guide, waiter, bartender, resort greeter, attraction attendant, selling tickets, character or character attendant, photographer, crowd control, and first-aid assistant to a gift shop employee.
 Disney has probably jobs that suit every retiree.

 Where to apply: Check out jobs at Disneycareers